SauravChavan/Coursera-Deep-Learning-Specialization/README.md

 # Coursera - Deep Learning Specialization
-The folder contains all the Coursera Assignments for the Deep Learning Specialization by Andrew Ng.
+The repository contains all the Coursera Assignments for the Deep Learning Specialization by deeplearning.ai and Andrew Ng.